 Pictured above is the winning pet, a Cavalier King Charles Spaniel named Jack, who at 45 pounds was so fat he could barely walk or lie down comfortably (see his before photos here).
 After six months on a strict diet and regular walks and exercise, he’s a slimmer and healthier 31 pounds, with the new nickname “Jumping Jack Flash” displacing his old “Jumbo Jack” moniker.

 “The difference in Jack is phenomenal—people actually think he’s a different dog,” his owner Rose Welch said of the transformation.
 “He was so sad before when he couldn’t join in and play with our other dogs, but now he’s so happy and lively.”
+Animal shelters desperately need these items.

 If you’re concerned about your pet’s physique, ask your vet about his ideal weight—and a healthy way to help him get there, including eliminating table scraps, sticking to proper pet-food portions, and getting lots of daily exercise.